Is this program right for you?

 - Develop communication skills that establish clarity of intent and create shared meaning and understanding.

-Required courses plus two elective credits, and an assessment demonstrating achievement of the learning outcomes.
+Six required courses plus two elective credits, and an assessment demonstrating achievement of the learning outcomes.

 These courses are required to complete the certificate and are required before enrollment in the assessment.
+Full attendance is required.
+The recommended time to complete this program is two years.
+The maximum time to complete this program is four years.

 Required courses include LEAD-1100, LEAD-1101, LEAD-1102, LEAD-1103, LEAD-1504, and CRES-1100 or CRES-1101.

 Enrolment in the Assessment occurs once students have completed all required courses and their portfolio is ready to submit for marking.
 It is recommended that you begin work on your portfolio in LEAD-1100.
-You must be enrolled in the CAL certificate program before submitting this assessment.
+You must be enrolled in the certificate program before submitting this assessment.

 Once you have completed your portfolio and would like to submit it for assessment, please register and pay for LEAD-1559 Assessment by calling registration at 604.528.5590.